kauri-off/mine_search/README.md

 # MineSearch

 **mine_search** is a Minecraft server search engine.
-It allows you to search for Minecraft servers using a SQLite3 database.
+It allows you to search for Minecraft servers using a PostgreSQL database.
 The application is designed to be lightweight, flexible, and easy to deploy.

 ## Features

 - **Search Minecraft servers**: Quickly find information about Minecraft servers from the database.
-- **SQLite3 database**: All server data is stored in a lightweight SQLite3 database.
+- **PostgreSQL database**: All server data is stored in a robust PostgreSQL database.
 - **Docker support**: Easily run the application in a Docker container.
-- **Environment configuration**: Specify the path to the SQLite3 database in a `.env` file.
+- **Environment configuration**: Specify the connection details to the PostgreSQL database in a `.env` file.

 ## Getting Started

 ### Prerequisites

 - [Docker](https://www.docker.com/) installed on your system
-- SQLite3 database file with server data
+- PostgreSQL database with server data
 - [Diesel CLI](https://diesel.rs/) for managing the database schema

 ### Installation